Links on Android Authority may earn us a commission. Learn more.

 Forget magnets and clamps, the Loncaster mount uses a handy slot design.

 In front of the main slot, you’ll also find a small notch to store your charging cable.
 It’s a great way to keep the charger close by until the minute you need it.
-The Loncaster mount offers a small amount of tray space, which is handy for loose change and parking validation.
+The Loncaster mount also offers a small amount of tray space, which is handy for loose change and other small items.

 Loncaster’s extra grip can be a double-edged sword, however, as the silicone tends to pick up dirt and dust quickly.
-According to Edgar, you can toss the car phone holder around and put it through a lot, just be ready for a long cleaning process.
-You can get yours for $19.99 right now.
+According to Edgar, you can toss the car phone holder around and put it through a lot.
+Just be ready for a lengthy cleaning process.

 - Durable build